jittania/job-search-agents/README.md

 ✅ Designed and implemented RoleSynth, an end-to-end AI-assisted pipeline in Python

+✅ Added a Streamlit dashboard to run pipeline steps and analytics from the browser instead of the CLI

 ✅ Integrated cloud LLM APIs (Anthropic / Claude) securely using environment variables and virtual environments

 ✅ Built deterministic ingestion pipelines to archive dynamic web content (HTML, plaintext, PDF) using Playwright and BeautifulSoup